A rigorous international education. An authentic Jordanian context.

 As a rigorous and academically challenging programme, it should not be undertaken lightly, as it requires significant time commitment and time management, as well as perseverance.
-The programme goes beyond academics and also includes additional components which are not add-ons, but rather key components to the award of the IB Diploma.
+The programme includes core components that are central to the award of the IB Diploma.
 It is viewed as excellent preparation for students for study at university.

 The programme on offer at IAA is varied enough to meet most students' requirements.

 The DP's grading system is criterion-referenced, which means that each student's performance is measured against well-defined levels of achievement.
 These are consistent from one examination session to the next and are applied equally to all schools.

 The IB DP is offered both as a full Diploma and Courses.
 All students entering Grade 11 at IAA are entered as full Diploma students.
 The decision to pursue Courses is taken during Grade 11.

 The IB Diploma offers a programme of a broad and balanced curriculum comprising six academic areas which are studied at Higher and/or Standard Level These are externally assessed both through examinations and internal assessment assignments marked at the school level but moderated externally.

 IAA offers the following subjects at the IB DP level: